-- Heb 3:6, 14 match Matt 24:13 which clearly pertains to the Tribulation [Matt 24:15-21], and specifically to Jews in the Tribulation (the book is written to the Hebrews),
+- Heb 3:6, 14 matches Matt 24:13 which clearly pertains to the Tribulation [Matt 24:15-21], and specifically to Jews in the Tribulation.

-- Heb 10:26-31 applies to a Tribulation saint who cannot be baptized into the body of Christ and be sealed [Eph 1:13] because the body of Christ is raptured before the Tribulation begins, and thus he can lose his salvation
+- Heb 10:26-31 applies to a Tribulation saint who cannot be baptized into the body of Christ and be sealed [Eph 1:13].
+Jesus will rapture the body of Christ before the Tribulation begins.

-- Jas 2:20-26 contradict Rom 4:3-8 unless you consider that James is written to the twelve tribes [Jas 1:1] whose salvation is dependent upon the faith of Jesus AND keeping the commandments of God [Rev 14:12, Col 2:16-17, Matt 24:20],
+- Jas 2:20-26 contradicts Rom 4:3-8.
+Yet, James is written to the twelve tribes [Jas 1:1].
+Their salvation is dependent upon the faith of Jesus AND keeping the commandments of God [Rev 14:12, Col 2:16-17, Matt 24:20].

 1 Jn 1:9 is one of those verses that immediately catches the eye of a moderate dispensationalist because it contains the word “confess” in connection with confessing sins.
 Confessing sins is clearly something that you find the Jews doing all the way up to and including the baptism of John [Lev 5:5; Num 5:7; Neh 1:6, 9:2; Dan 9:20; Matt 3:6; etc.].
 And this is something that they will obviously do in the Tribulation as a result of the need to keep the commandments of God [Rev 12:17, 14:12] and the faith of Jesus.

 But 1 Jn 1:9, like so many other verses in these “Tribulation” epistles, has a dual application to saints in the church age.
-It is clear that Christians do not need to confess our sins in order to be forgiven; we were forgiven at salvation [Col 1:14; Eph 4:32].
-However, the context of 1 Jn 1:9 is not salvation; it is cleansing and fellowship [1 Jn 1:7] and acknowledging sin [1 Jn 1:8, 10].
+Clearly, that the Lord forgave our sins at salvation [Col 1:14; Eph 4:32].
+However, the context of 1 Jn 1:9 is not salvation.
+The context is cleansing and fellowship [1 Jn 1:7] and acknowledging sin [1 Jn 1:8, 10].
 And concerning those three subjects, “confessing” sin certainly matches Paul’s doctrine, which brings us to the next point.

-1 Cor 5:1-5 presents an interesting case – a young man in the church was sinning by fornication – Paul instructed the congregation to “deliver such an one unto Satan for the destruction of the flesh,” [1 Cor 5:5] – thus his fellowship with the brethren was broken [1 Cor 5:11; 1 Jn 1:3, 7] – the punishment had its intended effect and the man evidently quit the sin – Paul’s instructions to the church were to forgive him and restore him to fellowship [2 Cor 2:6-11] – commenting about his own forgiveness of the fellow, Paul said, “to whom I forgave it, for your sakes forgave I it in the person of Christ,” [2 Cor 2:10] – that sounds an awful lot like Jn 20:23.
+1 Cor 5:1-5 presents an interesting case.
+A young man in the church was sinning by fornication.
+Paul instructed the congregation to “deliver such an one unto Satan for the destruction of the flesh,” [1 Cor 5:5].
+Thus, his fellowship with the brethren was broken [1 Cor 5:11; 1 Jn 1:3, 7].
+The punishment had its intended effect and the man evidently quit the sin.
+Paul’s instructions to the church were to forgive him and restore him to fellowship [2 Cor 2:6-11].
+Commenting about his own forgiveness of the fellow, Paul said, “to whom I forgave it, for your sakes forgave I it in the person of Christ,” [2 Cor 2:10].
+That sounds an awful lot like Jn 20:23.